Digital-Alchemy-TS/documentation/src/pages/home-automation/synapse-extension/index.md

 Switches can be manipulated via the Lovelace UI or service domain calls, just like native Home Assistant switches.
 Sensors follow a push model, with updates sent from the Node.js application to Home Assistant.

-For more advanced automation and entity grouping, refer to [[Automation Overview|@digital-alchemy/automation]], which provides tools for creating "rooms" and managing entity states and scene activation.
+For more advanced automation and entity grouping, refer to [@digital-alchemy/automation](/home-automation/automation), which provides tools for creating "rooms" and managing entity states and scene activation.

 ## 📚 Documentation and Support